-Amazon.com Inc. effectively covers the issues shown in the PESTEL/PESTLE analysis of its e-commerce business and remote or macro-environment.
-The PESTEL/PESTLE Analysis model is a tool for identifying the external factors (political, economic, social/sociocultural, technological, ecological/environmental, and legal) that shape the conditions of a company’s remote or macro-environment, which in this case is that of the e-commerce enterprise.
+Amazon.com Inc.’s performance relates to the issues shown in this PESTEL/PESTLE analysis of the business and its remote or macro-environment.
+The PESTEL/PESTLE analysis model is a strategic management tool for identifying the external factors (political, economic, social/sociocultural, technological, ecological/environmental, and legal) that shape the conditions of the remote or macro-environment, which in this case is that of the e-commerce enterprise.
 Other markets or segments included in this external analysis of Amazon are cloud computing services, consumer electronics, and retail.
-As one of the largest players in the global market for information technologies and related online services, the company enjoys the benefits of high revenues and a popular set of online services.
-However, the online retail market is dynamic, creating new challenges for Amazon over time.
-It is essential for the company to maintain resilience and competence in addressing such challenges is essential to fulfilling Amazon.com Inc.’s corporate mission and vision statements.
-Through tools like the PESTEL/PESTLE Analysis model, Amazon can identify the most significant opportunities and threats based on external factors in its remote or macro-environment.
+As one of the largest players in the global market for information technologies and related online services, the company enjoys the benefits of extensive market reach, high capitalization, and high popularity.
+However, the online market is dynamic and continually presents new challenges for Amazon.
+Maintaining resilience and competence in addressing such challenges is essential to fulfilling Amazon.com Inc.’s corporate mission and vision statements.
+Through tools like the PESTEL/PESTLE analysis model, the company’s decision makers can identify the most significant opportunities and threats based on external factors in the remote or macro-environment of the business.

 Political Factors Affecting Amazon’s Technology and Services Business

 Amazon.com Inc. operates alongside political influence.
-This aspect of the PESTEL/PESTLE Analysis model focuses on governmental activity and effects on businesses and their remote or macro-environment.
+This aspect of the PESTEL/PESTLE analysis model focuses on governmental activity and its effects on businesses and their remote or macro-environment.
 In Amazon’s case, the following political external factors are important in the development of the e-commerce industry:

 - Political stability of developed countries, especially the U.S.A. and European countries (opportunity)